Su-ryun/CSU-Hackathon-Stuff/README.md

 <img src="https://github.com/dlee67/CSU-Hackathon-Stuff/blob/master/IWonSomething.png" height="300" width="500">

-Q: I see 5, why am I only seeing your commits?
+Q: I see 5.
+Why am I only seeing your commits in this repo? <br/>
 A: The Unity portion of this project kinda broke, and I was the only Andy code monkey.

 ### The below was the backbone of this project.